JessSumner/JessSumner.github.io/_posts/2015-12-17-Hit-or-miss-dependent-fields.markdown

 {% endhighlight %}

 The first example here is the original code which I modified to write the second example.
 The second example reads, for the document on every page load peform this function.
 In the original it was not specifying every page load and therefore the form was only loading correctly on a page refresh.

+An alternative solution is to remove Turbolinks from the application.
+Without Turbolinks the first code example would have worked.

 Problem fixed, I am thrilled with how the form turned out.
 I learnt a lot more than I expected to by creating this dependency and finding this to be a useful change I have submitted a pull request to the author of the gem.